ihmeuw/vivarium_research/docs/source/models/cause.rst

   from the same year.

-  To illustrate this idea, say that there were 142,794 prevalent cases of diabetes in Moldova amongst males in 2017.
-Here we could refer either to the point prevalence--say on January 1 2017--or we could consider the period prevalence, as we expect these to be approximately the same.
+  To illustrate this idea, say that there were 142,794 prevalent cases of diabetes (both type I and type II) in Moldova amongst males in 2017.
+Here we could refer either to the point prevalence, say on January 1 2017, (note that GBD uses mid-year point prevalence when referring to prevalence) or we could consider the period prevalence, as we expect these to be approximately the same.
 Now, say that of those 142,794 cases, 509 remitted in 2017.
 This gives us the following rate:

   .. math::

     \frac{\text{509 cases}}{\text{142,794 person-years}} =
-    \frac{\text{0.0036 cases}}{\text{1 person-year}} = \frac{\text{1 case}}{
+    \frac{\text{0.0036 cases}}{\text{1 person-year}}
-    \text{280 person-years}}

   It is important to note that this is a remission rate for diabetes at all ages.
-As diabetes follows an age pattern, this makes it seem as if diabetes cases remit, on average, after 280 years--which clearly does a poor job of capturing the behavior of diabetes.
+As diabetes follows an age pattern, this makes it seem as if diabetes cases remit, on average, after :math:`\frac{1}{0.0036}\simeq 279` years--which clearly does a poor job of capturing the behavior of diabetes.
 This sort of description was only appropriate for diarrhea, as there is a uniform remission rate across all ages.
-With diabetes, as prevalence increases with age, so does the remission rate.
+With diabetes, remission is not guaranteed for type II, and doesn't occur for type I.

+  For both of these rates, we think of :math:`r_1=0.2` as the probability that a given case of diarrhea will remitt in the next day, and :math:`r_2=0.0036` as the probability that a given case of diabetes will remitt in the next year.
+  Notably, this is how these rates are implemented in our models.

   Lastly, we'll consider Tuberculosis, because the duration of infection is the same order of magnitude as the one-year timesteps within the GBD